gregorlarson/safemail/MAILIDENT.md

 A person who checks their email 20 times a day is unlikely to enter a long password each time.

+For these reasons, an email **access** theft is often the first step in a ugly security breach.
+I consider an email **access* theft a situation where the user does not loose full control of their email account, however, the contents of their email become accessible by an attacker:
+   - A device with access to the email is misplaced or stolen.
+   - A user forgets to log out or lock their terminal.
+   - The user uses forwarding rules to access their mail in different situations.
-For these reasons, an email access theft is often the first step in a ugly security breach.
-A device with access to the email is misplaced or stolen.
-A user forgets to log out or lock their terminal.
-Often there is a social component where the executive who is the one who will act on an email message is not trained or thinking about system security.
+   - Often there is a social component where the executive who is the one who will act on an email message is not trained or thinking about system security.

+The email provider likely understands that simple access to email contents should not enable take-over of the entire email account.
+The more sophisticated email providers use mutli-factor, application specific passwords and other mechanisms to prevent take-over of the account.

+If, however, the email address is being used by a 3rd-party provider as an authentication mechanism, we have an exposure.
+The attacker can use their there temporary access to the email or order to elevate their access, reset the account password and take over the 3rd party account.

 ### The Ugly
 You have strong system passwords, safely stored in a good password vault, that you never use on an insecure device, never cache in a browser.
 Perhaps you even use multi-factor authentication...
 You may still be exposed to the email based account-attack.